Dril-Quip, Inc. (NYSE:DRQ) Shares Sold by The Manufacturers Life Insurance Company

 Several other hedge funds have also recently made changes to their positions in DRQ.
 UBS Group AG increased its holdings in shares of Dril-Quip by 9,173.5% in the first quarter.
 UBS Group AG now owns 30,139 shares of the oil and gas company’s stock valued at $1,002,000 after purchasing an additional 29,814 shares during the period.
 JPMorgan Chase & Co. increased its holdings in shares of Dril-Quip by 62.1% in the first quarter.
 JPMorgan Chase & Co. now owns 102,362 shares of the oil and gas company’s stock valued at $3,401,000 after purchasing an additional 39,211 shares during the period.
 Geode Capital Management LLC increased its holdings in shares of Dril-Quip by 10.8% in the first quarter.
 Geode Capital Management LLC now owns 561,230 shares of the oil and gas company’s stock valued at $18,649,000 after purchasing an additional 54,768 shares during the period.
 Bank of New York Mellon Corp increased its holdings in shares of Dril-Quip by 3.4% in the first quarter.
 Bank of New York Mellon Corp now owns 439,818 shares of the oil and gas company’s stock valued at $14,615,000 after purchasing an additional 14,285 shares during the period.
 Finally, Mutual of America Capital Management LLC increased its holdings in shares of Dril-Quip by 7.7% in the first quarter.
 Mutual of America Capital Management LLC now owns 4,732 shares of the oil and gas company’s stock valued at $157,000 after purchasing an additional 338 shares during the period.

 A number of research analysts have recently weighed in on the company.
 Seaport Res Ptn reissued a “neutral” rating on shares of Dril-Quip in a report on Thursday, July 15th.
-Zacks Investment Research raised Dril-Quip from a “strong sell” rating to a “hold” rating and set a $28.00 target price on the stock in a report on Monday, October 11th.
-Finally, Seaport Global Securities began coverage on Dril-Quip in a report on Thursday, July 15th.
+Seaport Global Securities began coverage on Dril-Quip in a report on Thursday, July 15th.
 They set a “neutral” rating and a $30.23 target price on the stock.
+Finally, Zacks Investment Research raised Dril-Quip from a “strong sell” rating to a “hold” rating and set a $28.00 target price on the stock in a report on Monday, October 11th.
 One equities research analyst has rated the stock with a sell rating and five have issued a hold rating to the company.
 According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $28.31.

 Dril-Quip (NYSE:DRQ) last issued its quarterly earnings results on Thursday, July 29th.
 The oil and gas company reported ($0.53) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.45).
 The business had revenue of $80.80 million for the quarter, compared to analysts’ expectations of $88.25 million.
 Dril-Quip had a negative return on equity of 2.30% and a negative net margin of 14.78%.
 During the same quarter in the prior year, the company posted ($0.28) EPS.
-Equities research analysts anticipate that Dril-Quip, Inc. will post -1.17 EPS for the current year.
+On average, sell-side analysts anticipate that Dril-Quip, Inc. will post -1.17 earnings per share for the current fiscal year.

 Dril-Quip Company Profile